Skip to content

 sample-contacts.json # Initial data

-server.py # 3-line MCP server entry point
+server.py # MCP server entry point

 manifest.json follows the MCPB package format.
 The upjack-specific configuration lives inside _meta["ai.nimblebrain/upjack"], which MCPB treats as opaque vendor metadata.
 Non-MCPB-aware tools can install an Upjack app as a regular MCP server and ignore the extension entirely.